mwalkersigma/surtrics/README.md

 ## Introduction
 *Why the new name?*

-This project was supposed to be an addition to surport.
+This project was supposed to be an addition to Surport.
 But they have wildly different data models.
 Surport is a large collection of data that mutates over time and is not easily represented in a relational database.

 Surtrics is a large collection of similar data that is easily represented in a relational database.
 The proposed